-This article was last updated Mar 25, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 25, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Three out of every four Americans has at least one online subscription, according to a new report from CompareCards.com.
 The most popular choice among subscribers?
 Video streaming.